BrioniCo/code-template/README.md

 <br>

-* * As a visitor, I want a fun and engaging educational experience that helps with my spelling.
+* As a visitor, I want a fun and engaging educational experience that helps with my spelling.
 * As a visitor, I want to be engaged and encouraged to hit certain spelling targets to keep the experience interesting and challenging.
 * As a visitor, I need the game to be responsive over a range of device sizes.
 * As a visitor, I want to be able to keep track of my incorrect and correct guesses.
 * As a visitor, I want clear and concise feedback each time I submit a correct or incorrect answer.
 *  As a visitor, I want easy intuitive access to an explanation of how to play the game.

-[* As a first time visitor, I am looking for a fun and interactive way to practice and improve my spelling.
-* As a first time visitor, I want clear feedback about how close I am to reaching my target number of correct answers.
-* As a first time visitor, I want clear feedback to let me know I have completed the challenge and how to proceed.]
+* As a visitor I want to be greeted by game that looks like it has been designed with me in mind.

 <br>